 ― Abraham Verghese, Cutting for Stone

-Providers understand responsibility better than privilege, and practice accountability better than business.
+Providers understand responsibility better than privilege and practice accountability better than business.
 It is very important to understand that providers have an ethical duty to follow the practice and standards of care.
 Providers keenly believe that healthcare isn’t defined by the four walls in which it’s practiced; instead, it’s defined by the people for whom and by whom it is delivered.
-I guess We, the HealthCare IT Organizations, are defined “By Whom”.
+I guess We, the HealthCare IT Organizations, are defined as “By Whom”.
 And, this is a calling for us to serve our healthcare providers.

-The way that iPatientCare works is simple.
+The way that iPatientCare works are simple.
 We do not have a contract clause for our Physician-Clients.
 We ask our clients to give us a 90-day notice period if they decide to discontinue services with iPatientCare.
-When it comes to the RCM Services from iPatientCare, we ask our Physician Clients to sign a bond for at least 1 year due to the necessary time of addressing receivables and other necessary items to ensure a seamless process. iPatientCare offers an array of options and a team of dedicated and experienced professionals to our clients to ensure that not only we form a partnership but that we grow your revenues and portfolio as well.
+When it comes to the RCM Services from iPatientCare, we ask our Physician Clients to sign a bond for at least 1 year due to the necessary time for addressing receivables and other necessary items to ensure a seamless process. iPatientCare offers an array of options and a team of dedicated and experienced professionals to our clients to ensure that not only do we form a partnership but that we grow your revenues and portfolio as well.

 Come be a part of our “No Contract” clause at iPatientCare, Inc. Contact us today!

 Visit our Website for more information, www.ipatientcare.com

 About the author